google/dspl/docs/dspl2-spec.md

 }
 ```

-We can use (*node identifier indexing*)[https://w3c.github.io/json-ld-syntax/#node-identifier-indexing] to write these as ID-keyed objects instead of lists:
+We can use (*node identifier indexing*)[https://w3c.github.io/json-ld-syntax/#node-identifier-indexing] to write these as ID-keyed objects instead of lists.
+E.g,

 ```
 {